fenghansen/ESRGAN-Keras/README.md

 # ESRGAN-Keras
 ### Recurring the ESRGAN(https://arxiv.org/abs/1809.00219) with Keras
 ### It was programed based on https://github.com/MathiasGruber/SRGAN-Keras, and refered from https://github.com/SavaStevanovic/ESRGAN
+#### I deleted the old weights and managed to upload another one at June 1st, but shadowsocks is forbidden(=_=).
+What a pity....
 ***It is not finished totally, there are several bugs, so please don't directly use ESRGAN.py.
 You'd butter only regard it as a reference!!!
 Especially the weights of losses!!
 I really don't know which number is able to use.